 Use sudo systemctl reload httpd on most RHEL-family systems.

-If 127.0.0.1 does not hit the same virtual host locally, use the site hostname directly or add a Host header that matches the vhost you changed.
+If 127.0.0.1 does not hit the same virtual host locally, use the site hostname directly or a Host header that matches the changed vhost.

-The leading logs.example.net:80 field comes from %v:%p, the dash after 200 comes from %b because a HEAD request sends no response body, and 1133 is the request time from %D in microseconds.
+The leading logs.example.net:80 value comes from %v:%p, the dash after each status comes from %b because a HEAD response has no body, and the numeric field before the referer is %D in microseconds.

-Remove the temporary CustomLog ${APACHE_LOG_DIR}/access_verbose.log verbose_timing line as well if you only needed the extra log during a debugging session.
+Remove the temporary CustomLog ${APACHE_LOG_DIR}/access_verbose.log verbose_timing line from the virtual host as well if the verbose access log was only needed for the troubleshooting window.